ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 (sec:ardetdataset)=
 ### Active Region Detection Dataset

 To classify active regions, they first need to be detected.
-By developing an automated solution to active region detection, the aim is to automatically isolated active regions in real-time, which can then be classified, and ultimately utilised as part of an end-to-end machine learning pipeline.
+By developing an automated solution to active region detection, the aim is to isolated active regions in real-time, which can then be classified, and ultimately utilised as part of an end-to-end machine learning pipeline.

 To tackle this as a supervised learning problem, we require a dataset consisting of:

 1. **input**: full-disk images (that contain active regions)
 2. **output**: bounding boxes surrounding those active regions

 As described earlier, the Spaceweather HMI(MDI) Active Region Patches (SHARP/SMARP) provide data segments such as magnetograms and bitmaps for each active region patch.
+These patches are provided HARP and TARP numbers, similar to NOAA AR numbers, however there is no existing mapping between the two.
-Here, we utilise the bitmap segment, which describe the pixels located within the smooth bounding curve of the SHARP/SMARP detection algorithms, to extract the bounding box around the patch.
+To generate the active region detection dataset, we utilise the bitmap segment to extract the bounding box around each patch.

-The table below, provides an example of one SHARP `bitmap` segments against the respective LOS HMI magnetogram cutout.
+The table below, provides an example of one SHARP bitmap segments against the respective LOS HMI magnetogram cutout.

 ```{code-cell} python3
 :tags: [hide-cell, remove-input, remove-output]